rahulgopinath/rahulgopinath.github.io/_posts/2016-07-19-shared-environments-with-prefixed-nix.markdown

 nix-shell . --pure --indirect --add-root .gcroots/dep
 ```

 Which will land you in a *nix-shell* containing the required tools.
-The `--add-root` incantations ensure that your environment will not be garbage collected on `nix-collect-garbage` invocations.
+The `add-root` incantations ensure that your environment will not be garbage collected on `nix-collect-garbage` invocations.
+The first `nix-instantiate ... --add-root ...` creates a reference to the derivation of *default.nix*, and the second `nix-shell ... --add-root ...` creates references to all the build dependencies.

 With this recipe, you should have a shared prefixed nix installation suitable for academic environments under *$base/nix*.
 Ping me if you face any troubles, and I will see if I can help.